-Tenancy Deposit Compensation Claims Guide – How To Claim Compensation From A Landlord For Tenancy Deposit?
+Tenancy Deposit Claims Guide – How To Claim Compensation From A Landlord For Tenancy Deposit?

-By Daniel Archer.
-Last updated 4th May 2022.
+By Marlon Cooke.
+Last Updated 21st October 2022.
 Welcome to our tenancy deposit compensation claims guide.

 If you paid your current or former landlord a rental deposit in the last 6 years and they failed to return it (either wholly or partly) without good cause to do so, you could make a claim against them for compensation.